Baby talk: Vocabulary

 With respect to English-speaking parents, it is well-established that Anglo-Saxon or Germanic words tend to predominate in informal speech registers, whereas Latinate vocabulary is usually reserved for more formal uses such as legal and scientific texts.
 Child-directed speech, an informal speech register, also tends to use Anglo-Saxon vocabulary.
-The speech of mothers to young children has a higher percentage of native Anglo-Saxon verb tokens than speech addressed to adults.
+The speech of mothers to young children has a higher percentage of having native Anglo-Saxon verbs than speech addressed to adults.
 In particular, in parents’ CDS the clausal core is built in the most part by Anglo-Saxon verbs, namely, almost all tokens of the grammatical relations subject-verb, verb-direct object and verb-indirect object that young children are presented with, are constructed with native verbs.
 The Anglo-Saxon verb vocabulary consists of short verbs, but its grammar is relatively complex.
 Syntactic patterns specific to this sub-vocabulary in present-day English include periphrastic constructions for tense, aspect, questioning and negation, and phrasal lexemes functioning as complex predicates, all of which occur also in CDS.

 As noted above, baby talk often involves shortening and simplifying words, with the possible addition of slurred words and nonverbal utterances, and can invoke a vocabulary of its own.
 Some utterances are invented by parents within a particular family unit, or are passed down from parent to parent over generations, while others are quite widely known and used within most families, such as wawa for water, num-num for a meal, ba-ba for bottle, or beddy-bye for bedtime, and are considered standard or traditional words, possibly differing in meaning from place to place.

 Baby talk, language regardless, usually consists of a muddle of words, including names for family members, names for animals, eating and meals, bodily functions and genitals, sleeping, pain, possibly including important objects such as diaper, blanket, pacifier, bottle, etc., and may be sprinkled with nonverbal utterances, such as goo goo ga ga.
 The vocabulary of made-up words, such as those listed below, may be quite long with terms for a large number of things, rarely or possibly never using proper language, other times quite short, dominated by real words, all nouns.
-Most words invented by parents have a logical meaning, although the nonverbal sounds are usually completely meaningless and just fit the speech together.
+Most words invented by parents have meaning, although the nonverbal sounds are usually meaningless and just fit the speech together.

-Sometimes baby talk words are used in adult vocabulary, for example nanny for "children's nurse" or "nursery governess".